 Polioviruses have 3 serotypes.
 Type 1 is the most paralytogenic and used to be the most common cause of epidemics.
 Humans are the only natural host.
 Infection is highly transmittable via direct contact.
 Asymptomatic and minor infections (abortive poliomyelitis) are more common than nonparalytic or paralytic infections by ≥ 60:1 and are the main source of spread.
 (See also Overview of Enterovirus Infections Overview of Enterovirus Infections Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
 All enteroviruses are antigenically heterogeneous... read more .)

 The virus enters via the fecal-oral or respiratory route, then multiplies in oropharyngeal and lower gastrointestinal tract mucosa.
 The virus is secreted into saliva and feces, from which it can be transmitted to others.
 The virus then enters the cervical and mesenteric lymph nodes.
 A primary (minor) viremia follows with spread of virus to the reticuloendothelial system.
 Infection may be contained at this point, or the virus may further multiply and cause several days of secondary viremia, culminating in the development of symptoms and antibodies.

-In paralytic infections, poliovirus enters the CNS—whether via secondary viremia or via migration up peripheral nerves is unclear.
+In paralytic infections, poliovirus enters the central nervous system—whether via secondary viremia or via migration up peripheral nerves is unclear.
 Significant damage occurs in only the spinal cord and brain, particularly in the nerves controlling motor and autonomic function.
 Inflammation compounds the damage produced by primary viral invasion.
 Factors predisposing to serious neurologic damage include